algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 The following movements will be included in the game:

-To assign keys, it's simple in Godot, you need to in the general panel go to Project -> Project Settings -> Input Map.
+To assign keys, it's simple in Godot, we need to in the general panel go to Project -> Project Settings -> Input Map.

-Then all you have to do is add your keys and link them to their actions.
+Then all we have to do is add your keys and link them to their actions.

 ![alt text](./images/Godot_key.png)